fco3lho/node-apachekafka-docker-starter/README.md

 # Setup
 $ docker-compose up -d

+# To send messages to the thread, type the following command in your terminal
+$ curl -X POST http://localhost:3000/produce -H "Content-Type: application/json" -d '{"message":"Hello world, Kafka!"}'

 # Open the topic with name is "topic" and see the messages
 $ open http://localhost:9000/topic/topic
 ```

+For